-regulations causing increased cost and operational specific NCSC High Risk Vendor decisions. disruption.
+There is a risk that regulation imposed by Ofcom, the The Company proactively manages regulatory risk and regulations causing increased cost and operational specific NCSC High Risk Vendor decisions. disruption.

-There is a risk that regulation imposed by Ofcom, the The Company proactively manages regulatory risk and National Cyber Security Centre ("NCSC") and other engages policy and regulatory development at many regulatory bodies could put constraints on the levels.
-The Company maintains relationships with a Company's operating model in complying with those diverse set of suppliers in order to mitigate against information security breach or attack, could impact the the performance of the Company's systems and to successful delivery of projects and lead to a loss of identify and mitigate external threats.
-The Company is confidential data, damaging the Company's reputation continually and brand.
+National Cyber Security Centre ("NCSC") and other engages policy and regulatory development at many regulatory bodies could put constraints on the levels.
+The Company maintains relationships with a Company's operating model in complying with those diverse set of suppliers in order to mitigate against developing and upgrading its and cyber infrastructure. software threat assessment capabilities.
+The Company continues to develop and enhance its data protection procedures in line with its regulatory obligations.
+In addition, all employees undergo mandatory, annual phishing, and cyber security training.